-Beaudrie, S. & Loza, S. (2022).
+6. Beaudrie, S. M. & Loza, S. (2022).
 The central role of critical language awareness in SHL education in the United States.
-In Beaudrie, S. & Loza, S. (under contract).
-Heritage language teaching and research: Perspectives from critical language awareness.
+In Beaudrie, S. & Loza, S. (Eds.).
+Heritage language teaching: Critical language awareness perspectives for research and pedagogy (pp. 3-18).
 London, UK: Routledge.

 7. Beaudrie, S. M. & Loza, S. (2021).
 Insights into SHL program direction: Student and program advocacy challenges in the face of ideological inequity.
 Language Awareness, 0(0).
 DOI: 10.1080/09658416.2021.1949333